Timothy J. Heaphy: Return to private practice

 He left the U.S. Attorney's office in December 2014 to join Hunton & Williams.

-In 2016, Heaphy founded a nonprofit organization that will provide low-interest loans to formerly incarcerated persons, The Fountain Fund.
+In 2016, Heaphy founded a nonprofit organization that provides low-interest loans to formerly incarcerated persons, The Fountain Fund.

-In 2017, Heaphy authored a report, commissioned by the City of Charlottesville, on the city's handling of the August 2017 Unite the Right rally.
+In 2017, Heaphy authored a report, commissioned by the city of Charlottesville, on its handling of the August 2017 Unite the Right rally.

 Heaphy served as an assistant Virginia attorney general and as counsel for the University of Virginia before taking a leave of absence from both positions in August 2021 after being appointed as chief investigative counsel for the United States House Select Committee on the January 6 Attack.
+He was fired as university counsel while on leave from that position by Virginia's new Republican Attorney General Jason Miyares in January 2022.

 Awards

 In 2003, The National Law Journal named Heaphy one of its 40 Important Lawyers Under 40.